fabian-sp/GGLasso/paper/paper.md

 - *PPDNA*: for GGL and FGL problems without latent variables, we included the proximal point solver proposed in [@Zhang2019; @Zhang2020].
 According to the numerical experiments in [@Zhang2020], PPDNA can be an efficient alternative to ADMM especially for fast local convergence.

-- *block-ADMM*: for SGL problems without latent variables, we implemented a method which solves the problem blockwise, following the proposal in [@Witten2011].
+- *block-ADMM*: for SGL problems without latent variables, we implemented a method which solves the problem block-wise, following the proposal in [@Witten2011].
 This wrapper simply applies the ADMM solver to all connected components of the empirical covariance matrix after thresholding.

 ## Benchmarks and applications